AMANA | Amana Birth & Postpartum Services

 02If you are birthing in a hospital, I am helping you understand the system

 I will help you understand why it operates the way it does.
 The pressures that will be presented and how to prepare for them.
 Your rights as a patient.
 How to decline, how to ask for time, and how to speak the language of that room without losing your own.
-You deserve to walk in prepared, not managed.
+You deserve to walk in prepared.

 03You will not be judged here